samergul/EmployeeMangementSystem/Home.md

 * On the evils of Visual Studio-based deployments
 * Installing Dynamite's very own PowerShell module
 * Templating your PowerShell scripts thanks to the ```Update-DSPTokens``` command
 * Best practices when deploying and updating your WSP farm solutions (separate PowerShell window, restart OWSTimer, etc.)
+* SharePoint's great upgrade conundrum: what to do with "click-programming" customization that took place since your last deployment?

 ### 3. Making the best of Dynamite: discover its powerful and time-saving utilities